 8. Harness the power of persistence

 Your email design may be worthy of the Louvre and your copy Nobel-calibre, but results take time – whether you’re trying to win new customers or motivate current subscribers to shop with you.
-60% of customers will reject your advances four times before being won over, so (tactful) persistence is vital.
+60% of people will reject your advances four times before being won over, so (tactful) persistence is vital.

 Of course, the last thing you want to do is alienate potential shoppers with a deluge of irrelevant content.
-Include an easily accessible unsubscribe button in your email design, providing people with the option to stop receiving your messages.
+Include an easily accessible unsubscribe button in your email design, providing recipients with the option to stop receiving your messages.

 Effective email marketing requires patience and expertise.
 If you need help with yours, drop us a line.
 We offer a complete email marketing solution that’s helped many brands grow their revenue streams – why not make it work for you?